liqd/adhocracy3/docs/source/JS_Guidelines.rst

 -  imports at top

-   -  separate external and internal
+   -  all internal identifiers must be defined after all external identifiers
    -  only import from lower level

 -  allow nested types ``Foo<Bar<Baz>>`` (how deep?)